FeralAI/Wingman/docs/NETStandardLibrary.Linq.md

-# NETStandardLibrary.Linq
+# Wingman.Linq

-NETStandardLibrary.Linq contains classes and methods for working with LINQ, flexible querying, parsing and more.
+Wingman.Linq contains classes and methods for working with LINQ, flexible querying, parsing and more.

 ## Dependencies